srivatsacool/Handwritten-Numeric-Recognizer-using-CNN/README.md

 # **Handdrawn AlphaNumeric Recognizer using CNN**
 #### Made by :- Srivatsa Gorti

 **Aim** :- An end-to-end web app , for hand-drawn alphanumeric (Numbers) recognizer using CNN .
-The user themself can draw numbers on th canvas and the model would predict/recognizer which number it is with sound effects .An end-to-end web app , for hand-drawn alphanumeric (Numbers and Letters) recognizer using CNN .
-The user themself can draw letters or numbers on th canvas and the model would predict/recognizer which letter or number it is with sound effects .
+The user themself can draw numbers on th canvas and the model would predict/recognizer which number it is with sound effects .

 ## Demo :